vaadin/hackathon-24-2/README.md

+# Project by Kriss Seglins and Herberts Markuns
+## Things done
+- Added "one time password" field for Login Overlay with simple validation
+- Added sub-items in SideNav
+- Tested Sidenav "active" state when using RouteAlias and root path, which historically didn't work properly.

 # Hackaton 24.2 HM

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.